Interview with Marie Klingberg Allvin, Professor at KBH 2021

 Our move to the USA has created more time for the family and opportunity for my children to combine school with sports.
 With two kids that play soccer and hockey, I use my leisure time driving and supporting them.
 It is very inspiring and uplifting to follow your kids in their respective sport and to watch them develop and adjust to new situations and social contexts.
 I grew up in Leksand, sort of a hockey Mecca, my husband works for Pittsburgh Penguins and some of our time is spent following their success and sometimes failures.
 I have started to play golf again (after 30 years) as a way to relax and spend time with my family.

-Thank you very much for your answers and welcome as an Adjunct Professor at KBH.
+Thank you very much for your answers and welcome as a Professor at KBH.